Breastfeeding 101- Best Breastfeeding Practices

 - Take time for deep breaths and gently stretch your body by practicing yoga or Qigong.
 You will be hunched over all day trying to perfect their latch and simply admiring your beautiful baby.
 The more comfortable you are in your body, the better you'll sleep and feel all around.

 - Step outside now and then.
 You both could use the sunshine and fresh air.

 - Ask for help and accept it when it's offered.

-Aside from a healthy mama making milk, the baby's latch holds the biggest learning curve and the key to success.
-Don't just assume baby is on right.
+Perfecting your baby's latch requires the steepest learning curve and the key to success.
+Especially in the early days as you and your baby are learning to nurse, you'll need to work to teach him to latch properly.
+Don't just assume the baby is on correctly.
 Try, try again, until you see all the signs of a good latch:

 - Jaw movements and prominent swallowing movements

 - A mixture of short suckles and deep draw

 You can hold baby cradled under your arm like a football, lying on you, belly-to-belly.
 Honestly, there's no wrong way to hold them as long as you get a good latch, so experiment to learn what works best for you both.